sign-ai/drifting/docs/get_started/quickstart.md

 domains - images, speech, tabular data, different tasks - classification, regression, usage frequency, the universal recipe for Drift Detector doesn't exist.

-The algorithms can be chosen among all the algorithms